Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Sparse Estimation of the VARMA

-where $\lambda_{{ \Phi}}, \lambda_{{ \Theta}}>0$ are two regularization parameters.
-By adding the regularizers $\mathcal{P}_{\text{AR}}(\Phi)$ and $\mathcal{P}_{\text{MA}}(\Theta)$ to the objective function, estimation of large-scale VARMA models is feasible.
+where $\lambda_{{ \Phi}}, \lambda_{{ \Theta}}>0$ are two penalty parameters.
+By adding the regularizers $\mathcal{P}_{\text{AR}}(\Phi)$ and $\mathcal{P}_{\text{MA}}(\Theta)$ to the objective function, estimation of large-scale VARMAs is feasible.
 The addition of the squared Frobenius norms makes the problem strongly convex, ensuring a unique solution in the same way as was done in the identification scheme \eqref{Optim_pair}.
-The Phase-II optimization problem in \eqref{HVARXeq} can be solved in parallel via the proximal gradient algorithm in Appendix \ref{Algorithmdetail}.
+Optimization problem \eqref{HVARXeq} can be solved via the proximal gradient algorithm in Appendix F. We investigate the forecast accuracy of the proposed VARMA on simulated data in Appendix G.